-Life with a toddler and a spouse with an opposite schedule made unproductive days a regular occurrence in our house until I discovered that the tasks I intentionally did the night before made a HUGE impact on how the next day went.
-They don't take a long time to complete, and I'm so thankful the next morning that I have a planned out day before chaos wakes up!
-(Toddler mom's relate, right?)
+When my daughter was young, there were a lot of unproductive days in our house until I discovered that the tasks I intentionally did the night before made a HUGE impact on how the next day went.
+They don’t take a long time to complete, and I’m so thankful the next morning that I have a planned out day before chaos wakes up!

 Step 1: Brain Dump